Top of main content

 Some inflation - rising prices of goods and services - is healthy for an economy, as it shows increasing demand versus supply.
 But too much inflation can be a problem, as goods and services become less affordable.

 Central banks consider this balance when setting interest rates.
-For example, the Bank of England has an inflation target of 2%, as of 22 May 2020.
+For example, the Bank of England has an inflation target of 2%.

 If inflation is below its target level, a central bank may look to cut interest rates.
-Lower interest rates make it cheaper to borrow, and less rewarding to save, which encourages people to spend.
+Lower interest rates make it cheaper to borrow and less rewarding to save - to encourage people to spend.
 That increase in demand can push inflation higher.

-Higher interest rates can increase a currency's value.
-They can attract more overseas investment, which means more money coming into a country and higher demand for the currency.
+Higher interest rates can increase a currency's value, which can attract more overseas investment.
+This means more money coming into a country and potentially higher demand for the currency.

 Trade